ratson/monkii/README.md

-# OBSOLETED

-[monk](https://github.com/Automattic/monk) is active again and added support to the latest MongoDB driver.

-This project is OBSOLETED in favor of the official one.

 # monkii

-This is a fork of [monk](https://github.com/Automattic/monk) with [mongoskin](https://github.com/kissjs/node-mongoskin) upgrade to v2, which use a more recent version of [mongodb](https://github.com/mongodb/node-mongodb-native).
+This is a fork of [monk](https://github.com/Automattic/monk), which use a more recent version of [mongodb](https://github.com/mongodb/node-mongodb-native).

-There is a [pending pull request](https://github.com/Automattic/monk/pull/119) waiting to review, this package is for those who can't wait.

 ## Usage